American Sign Language Schools with Program Information

 Post-baccalaureate courses of study are for those who already hold a bachelor's degree and want to learn about ASL.
 A program's specialty should be considered; some specifically teach interpretation, while others focus instead on language and culture.
 Prior knowledge of ASL is not always necessary for admission.
 Students can earn a certificate in approximately two years.

 - Recently Updated

-American Sign Language (ASL) interpreters use ASL signs, finger spelling and body language to enable communication...
+American Sign Language (ASL) interpreters use ASL signs, finger spelling, and body language to enable communication between the...